cyrus-and/chrome-har-capturer/README.md

     function (har) {}

-Emitted when every given URL has been loaded. `har` is the cumulative HAR object in JSON format.
+Emitted when every given URL has been loaded. `har` is the cumulative HAR object.

 #### Event: 'error'